Meteorologist: West Coast snowfall is ‘once in a generation’

 Portland, Oregon received nearly a foot of snow in a single day in what proved to be its second-snowiest day in history.
 Mountainous areas of California experienced nearly unprecedented snowfall accumulations – more than 40 feet since the start of the season.
-At the airport in Flagstaff, Arizona, 11.6 feet have fallen this season, second only to the winter of 1948-49.
 Even Phoenix suburbs woke up on Thursday to a dusting of snow that covered cactuses and lush golf courses.

 What is going on with all the snow?